|Title:||The Friends of Harvard Water Polo and James Herscot '58 Coach of Excellence|

-On the women's side, Minnis directed the Crimson to its longest win streak, eight games, since water polo became an NCAA sport in 2001.
+The 2013 season saw Minnis direct the women’s program to its longest win streak, eight games, since water polo became an NCAA sport in 2001.
 Harvard ended the year 18-16 to give itself three consecutive winning seasons for the first time since 2000-02.
 The squad also went on to place sixth at the Eastern Championships, tied for the fifth-best finish in program history.
 Aisha Price ’13 (first team), Ariel Dukes ’15 (second team) and Yoshi Andersen ’16 (second team) were all named to the CWPA All-Southern Division team.

 On the women’s side, Harvard completed its second straight winning season (17-12) in 2012 and won four out of five regular season Southern Division contests.
 The squad, which finished in seventh place at the CWPA Eastern Championships, had one of the biggest wins in recent years, as it took down No. 20 Hartwick, 12-11, on Senior Night.
 Six Crimson players won a combined 10 Player of the Week awards while Devan Kennifer ’12 (first team) and Elise Molnar ’13 (second team) were named All-Southern Division.

 In his first season as a collegiate head coach and first year in charge of the Crimson, Minnis showed immediate success.
 The men's squad won its most games (12) in three seasons and matched its CWPA Northern Division Championship finish (fifth) from the previous year.
 The men's team also finished third at the Ivy Championships and boasted 13 CWPA Scholar-Athletes and ACWPC All-Academic award winners.